onceCWJ/FCDNet/README.md

 python train.py --dataset_dir=data/PEMS08
 ```
 ## Acknowledgement
-The copyright of the code belongs to the authors of the paper.
 The formal paper is still under review, please refer to this website for the preprint version: https://arxiv.org/abs/2312.16450